volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 You should not test code that has already been tested by others.

-A good example are popular libraries that are used in your project.
+A good example - popular libraries that are used in your project.

 Most of them have high code coverage and in most cases work as expected.